Tharai Thappattai: Soundtrack

 The soundtrack has been composed by Ilaiyaraaja.
-The film has garnered a lot of expectations in being promoted as the 1000th film score of Ilaiyaraaja.
-The album was released in on December 25, after the Chennai floods.
+The film was promoted as the 1000th film score of him.
+The album was released in on 25 December, after the Chennai floods.
 The soundtrack consists of seven tracks: five songs and two theme scores.
-Six of the tracks were released by Think Music in CDs, iTunes and on Store while one song was released as a single by Sa Re Ga Ma.
-The single released by Sa Re Ga Ma was the song Aarambam Aavadhu, a Viswanathan–Ramamoorthy number from the 1959 film Thanga Padhumai, remixed in this film.
+Six of the tracks were released by Think Music in CDs, iTunes and on Store while one song was released as a single by Saregama.
+The single released by Saregama was the song "Aarambam Aavadhu", a Viswanathan–Ramamoorthy number from the 1959 film Thanga Padhumai, remixed in this film.
 The teaser of the film was also released on the same day.
 The first paragraph of the song Idarinum is from the third Thirumurai, penned by Thirugnanasambandar.
 The remaining portions of Idarinum, from En Ullam Kovil, have been penned by Ilaiyaraaja.
 Paaruruvaaya is from Manickavasagar's Thiruvasagam.

 The album became popular on iTunes and on social media and was widely lauded by the media.

 Critical reception

 Rediff wrote "Thaarai Thappattai has all the elements that you expect from the brilliant director and while it may not appeal to all, it is definitely worth a watch."

-Baradwaj Rangan of the Hindu wrote "Bala essentially keeps making the same movie.
+Baradwaj Rangan of The Hindu wrote "Bala essentially keeps making the same movie.
 He’s, repeatedly, to darkness, and love is but another stop on the tortuous road to doom.
-Plus, the highly stylised performances, which don’t seem to come from the actor so much as the director."
+Plus, the highly stylised performances, which don’t seem to come from the actor so much as the director.".
+Gautaman Bhaskaran critic of The Hindustan Times gave 4 out of 5 rating and stated that" Sasikumar has always been a great actor, but the surprising find has been Sarathkumar, who plays the dancer with a kind of unbelievable strength.
+In a way, the movie belongs to her".

+A critic from Dinamalar gave mixed review.Samayam critic gave 3.5 out of 5 rating.
+A critic from Ananda Vikatan gave mixed reviews.